When life gets rocky, how do you stay afloat?

 But what wasn’t discussed was the fact that you can be resilient today and lose it tomorrow.

-Many of us showed great resilience in the early days of the pandemic.
+Remember the early days of the pandemic?
+Many of us showed great resilience.
 We rose to the occasion.
 We adapted to the new norm.

-But after years of coping with the unthinkable, we’ve lost that cheerful resilience.
+But after years of coping with the unthinkable, many of us have lost that cheerful resilience.

 We find it hard to be grateful.